 The new iPhone 5S was just announced this week.
 And being the iPhone is “the most popular camera in the world,” of course, this new edition has an upgraded camera.
-It’s also still a mobile phone, by-the-way.
+It’s also still a mobile phone, by the way.

 Owning the iPhone 5 and thoroughly enjoying it, I still don’t consider it much of a camera – although it is very convenient.
 I will run to the next room for an inspired shot and grab my tiny but powerful Canon S110.
 It is always near me and always set to raw mode.
-I use the iPhone only for an “I can’t lose this shot” moment, where 10 whole seconds would matter.
+I only use the iPhone for an “I can’t lose this shot” moment, where 10 seconds would matter.
 And, for everything else, I use so-called “real” cameras and lenses.

 iPhone 5S Camera Features That Matter